-> Later, on the 11th/12th of the month, a vigorous, very deep DEPRESSION moved to the NW of Scotland, with HEAVY RAIN/SEVERE GALES (low-level GUSTS up to 90+knots) affecting N. Ireland & W/NW Scotland; there was extensive DAMAGE, with some people KILLED.
+> Later, on the 11th / 12th of the month, a vigorous, very deep DEPRESSION (944 mbar at minimum) moved to the NW of Scotland, with HEAVY RAIN/SEVERE GALES (low-level GUSTS up to 90+knots) affecting N. Ireland & W/NW Scotland; the storm coincided with 'exceptionally' high spring tides enhanced by the low pressure.
+There was extensive DAMAGE, with several people KILLED.

 |> A COLD May.
 On the night of the 17th / 18th, the TEMPERATURE fell to -6.3degC at Tulloch Bridge [Lochaber]; according to Philip Eden (usw), this was the lowest May temperature in the UK since 1982, and possibly the lowest minimum that late in the year since 1956.|

 | > As a DROUGHT continued to affect SE England, Hawnby, on the North

 York Moors experienced something like a month's rainfall (~50mm) in around

 half-an-hour on the 19th, and 70mm in three hours.
 Parts of Helmsley and Hawnby